kevzettler/MMXOnline/readme.md

 Post-V1 Features
 ===============

--Main player Character's zindex should always be on top -Consider a z-index system
-  -Proposal: actors get a z-index.
-Their sprites also get a z-index (patch this into pixi).
-Then have pixi sort itself every frame (or every time sprite changed)
-  -Classes:
-    -Characters (0)
-    -Main character (1)
-    -Projectiles (2)
-  this.app.stage.children.sort((a, b) => b.zIndex - a.zIndex);

 -Play as Zero
 -All the special weapon charges
 -HUD changes: -Switch UI - switch weapons/char, and the menu HUDs too